 SafeSwap and MultiHop are useful features for security with the first jumping you between three spots (Singapore, Netherlands and US) to keep you tough to track.
 The second, MultiHop, routes your data through more than one server before moving on to the destination, again making you more difficult to track.
 There is very little control over how this works, unfortunately, only letting you pick a continent to route through, rather than specific countries as some VPN services do.

-The Mac app works well, offers that impressive 2GB of data per day and features lots of the Windows specs.
+The Mac app works well, and has the same core spec as the Windows app: WireGuard and IKEv2 support, the kill switch, Safebrowse Plus ad and malware blocker, MultiHop+ and the IP address-rotating SafeSwap.
 What's lacking is a Favorites system, Recently Used list and auto-connect on accessing Wi-Fi.

 How good are the Atlas VPN mobile apps?

-It a shocking turn of events, the Atlas' Android VPN client is actually better than its Windows counterpart.
+Desktop VPN apps usually offer more features than their Android counterparts, but not here.
+In a surprising turn of events, the Atlas' Android client is actually better than its Windows counterpart.